-Electricity revenue is generated primarily from various non-affiliated parties under long-term PPAs and performance based energy incentives.
-The Company recognizes electricity revenue when persuasive evidence of an arrangement exists, electricity has been generated and transmitted to the grid, the price of electricity is fixed or determinable and the collectability of the resulting receivable is reasonably assured.

-Performance-based energy incentives are awarded under certain state programs for the delivery of renewable electricity.
-The Company recognizes performance-based energy incentives of electricity revenue generated from solar power systems when the condition attached to it has been met and there is reasonable assurance that the grant will be received.
-During the years ended December 31, 2015, 2016 and 2017, the Company recognized performance-based energy incentives of \$16.1 million, \$22.8 million, and \$10.9 million, respectively, related to electricity generated and recognized in revenue.
+Electricity revenue is generated primarily by the Company's solar power plants under long-term PPAs and performance based energy incentives.
+For electricity sold under PPAs, the Company recognizes electricity revenue based on the price stated in the PPAs when electricity has been generated and transmitted to the grid.
+Performance-based energy incentives are awarded under certain state programs for the delivery of renewable electricity when the conditions attached to it have been met and there is reasonable assurance that the incentives will be received.
+During the years ended December 31, 2016, 2017 and 2018, the Company recognized performance-based energy incentives of \$22.8 million, \$10.9 million, and \$4.7 million, respectively, related to electricity generated and recognized in revenue.

 Certain PPAs are accounted for as operating leases in accordance with ASC 840-20, Operating Leases.
 Minimum lease payments are recognized over the term of the lease and contingent rents are recorded when the achievement of the contingency becomes probable in accordance with the U.S. GAAP.
 None of the Company's operating leases have minimum lease payments, so revenue from these contracts is recognized as energy and any related renewable energy attributes are delivered.
-During the years ended December 31, 2015, 2016 and 2017, the total lease income recognized was \$6.1 million, \$6.2 million, and \$2.5 million related to PPAs, respectively.
+During the years ended December 31, 2016, 2017 and 2018, the total lease income recognized was \$6.2 million, \$2.5 million, and \$1.5 million, respectively, related to these PPAs.